thomvaill/log4brains/README.md

 Log4brains lets you publish automatically your knowledge base on the static hosting service of your choice thanks to the `log4brains-web build` command.
 Here are some configuration examples for the most common hosting services / CI runners.

-### GitHub pages with GitHub actions
+### Publish to GitHub Pages with GitHub Actions

-In this example we will deploy Log4brains in a `log4brains` subfolder of your project GitHub page, accessible on `https://<username>.github.io/<repository>/log4brains/`.
+In this example, we will deploy Log4brains in a `log4brains` subfolder of your project GitHub page, accessible on `https://<username>.github.io/<repository>/log4brains/`.

-First, create `.github/workflows/publish-log4brains.yml`:
+First, create `.github/workflows/publish-log4brains.yml` and adapt it to your case:

 ```yml
 name: Publish Log4brains